 25. Sedona, Arizona

-If you want to explore Sedona’s backcountry without all the effort, a jeep tour is perfect for you.
+A jeep tour is perfect for you if you want to explore Sedona’s backcountry without all the effort.
 You’ll get to see some of the most beautiful scenery in the area, and your guide will be able to answer any questions you have about the rocks and plants.

 26. Nashville, Tennessee

 Nashville, affectionately known as Music City, is one of the best places to visit in the USA if you’re a big fan of live music.
 This city has much to offer tourists, including excellent restaurants, music venues, mural art in the Gulch, and live music on every corner.

 Food lovers, take note: Nashville is the place to find some of the best restaurants in the country.
 Anyone visiting Music City for the first time has to sample some Nashville hot chicken — some of the best can be found at Hattie B’s Hot Chicken in Midtown.
 Finish it all off with their delicious banana pudding!

 Music lovers will enjoy Nashville’s many live music venues.
 The city is known for its country music scene, but you can also find rock, pop, and blues musicians performing in the city’s clubs and bars.
 The city is also home to the Country Music Hall of Fame and Museum, the Grand Ole Opry, and its own Parthenon.

 See Related: Things to Do in Knoxville, Tennessee